 The following entity types are eligible for funding by Proposition 68 grants: public agencies, non-profit organizations, public utilities, federally recognized Indian tribes, state Indian tribes listed on the Native American Heritage Commission's California Tribal Consultation List, and mutual water companies.

 The CDFW Watershed Restoration Grants Branch distributes Proposition 68 funds on a competitive basis to projects that address these priorities:

-- Rivers and Streams Grants - Restoration of rivers and streams for fisheries and wildlife.
+- River and Stream Restoration - Restoration of rivers and streams for fisheries and wildlife

-- Southern Steelhead Grants - Restoration of Southern California Steelhead habitat.
+- Southern Steelhead Habitat Restoration - Restoration of Southern California Steelhead habitat

-- Fish and Wildlife Improvement Grants - Improvement of conditions for fish and wildlife in streams, rivers, wildlife refuges, wetland habitat areas, and estuaries.
+- Fish and Wildlife Habitat Restoration - Improvement of conditions for fish and wildlife in streams, rivers, wildlife refuges, wetland habitat areas, and estuaries

 Proposition 68 funds supports three types of projects: 1) planning, 2) implementation, and 3) acquisition projects.

 For information about other CDFW grants, visit the main Grants page.